scart97/thunder-speech/docs/Ultimate guide.md

 * break long audios - more than 25s is usually bad
 * Use the model to find problems
-    * Sort by loss descending and manually check the files
+    * Sort by train loss descending and manually check the files
     * Sort by CER descending and manually check the files
     * Sort by CER ascending on the validation/test set to find possible data leak
 * Watch for the loss spikes during training